privatenumber/lintroll/README.md

       --cache                          Only check changed files
-      --cache-location <string>        Path to the cache file or directory --fix                            Automatically fix problems -h, --help                           Show help
+      --cache-location <string>        Path to the cache file or directory --fix                            Automatically fix problems
+      --git                            Only lint git tracked files within the files passed in -h, --help                           Show help
       --ignore-pattern <string>        Pattern of files to ignore --node <string>                  Enable Node.js rules.
 Pass in a glob to specify files